frequency-chain/frequency/designdocs/user-handles.md

 ## Context and Scope

 The Frequency blockchain aims to provide a mechanism to register and retrieve user handles on chain to make it easier to use MSA Ids.
-To achieve this, we propose the creation of a user handle ```registry``` system on Frequency chain, coupled with ```MessageSourceAccount```, that allows users to choose a handle and select a suffix from a set of options allowed by the chain that together are unique.
+To achieve this, we propose the creation of a user handle ```registry``` system on Frequency chain, coupled with ```MessageSourceAccount```, that allows users to choose a handle for their MSA Ids.Handle system would then append an available numeric suffix to the chosen user handle, separated by a delimiter[.], to make it unique and store the mapping of the handle to the MSA Id in the registry.
 The user handle system will also enforce guidelines to ensure that handles are user-friendly and easy to remember, as well as prevent misuse and abuse.

 The goal of this proposal is to enable users to create unique handles on the Frequency blockchain using a registry, making it more accessible for users to engage with the network.